MangelMaxime/Nacara/src/Nacara.Create/templates/docs/documentation/guides/create-a-section.md

 ## Create a new section

-A section, is defined by creating a folder right under your source folder in our case `docsrc`.
+A section, is defined by creating a folder right under your source folder.

 Currently, you have this structure: